euonymblog/EUALF-webapp/_session/climate-and-energy-roundtable.md

 The Climate, Energy and Environment Roundtable will cover issues such as:

-* What are we doing on energy policy?
+<li>What are we doing on energy policy?</li>
-* What are the learnings?
+<li>What are the learnings?</li>
-* What are the inhibitors and enhancers to trade, investment and technology transfer in the energy sector, including emission reduction technologies?
+<li>What are the inhibitors and enhancers to trade, investment and technology transfer in the energy sector, including emission reduction technologies?</li>
-* What are the recommendations to further improve the above?
+<li>What are the recommendations to further improve the above?</li>